 Blockchain, the technology behind virtual currencies is now growing in other areas of financial services and beyond.

-Our colleagues also support the development and promotion of blockchain in our local jurisdictions.
-Peter Colegate is a founder and director of the Blockchain Association of the Cayman Islands.
+Our colleagues also support the development and promotion of blockchain in our local jurisdictions, so are perfectly placed if you require a blockchain lawyer.
+Peter Colegate is also a founder and director of the Blockchain Association of the Cayman Islands.

-The sudden emergence and rapid growth of cryptocurrencies and other digital assets in recent years, combined with seemingly unlimited potential applications for blockchain and distributed ledger technologies across a range of industries has led to an unprecedented period of technological innovation and the emergence of disruptive businesses and entirely new models of funding.
+When combined with seemingly unlimited potential applications for blockchain and distributed ledger technologies across a range of industries, this has led to an unprecedented period of technological innovation, the emergence of disruptive businesses and entirely new models of funding.
+Initial coin offerings (ICOS), the tokenisation of assets and other token funding methods have created complex legal and regulatory challenges that need the support of an ICO lawyer or ICO attorney.

-Initial coin offerings, the tokenisation of assets and other token funding methods have created complex legal and regulatory challenges.
-Appleby’s technical expertise, geographic footprint in key offshore markets, and depth of experience allows us to help our clients meet the challenges of this rapidly evolving sector and capitalise on the new opportunities the sector offers.
+Appleby’s technical expertise, geographic footprint in key offshore markets, and depth of experience as virtual currency lawyers allows us to help our clients meet the challenges of this rapidly evolving sector and capitalise on the new opportunities the sector offers.

 Digital Technology and E-Commerce

 From wearable devices that measure and record health information to mobile, online and in-app payments, the digital technology landscape is changing daily.

 Our varied expertise combined with technology sector knowledge enables us to give you practical and commercial advice at every stage of the development of your business.
 As one of the leading tech law firms in the offshore space, we help with regulatory compliance, the establishment of new entities and compliance with local laws, along with a range of digital technology issues including: